ingest/ingest-php-sdk/README.md

 ## Instantiating an Object

 The files are laid out similarly to the Ingest API itself.
-To create a Video object for your use:
+To create a Video object *(or an Input, or a Profile, or any other object)* for your use:

 ```<?php
 require_once("Video.class.php");